-AESL 087 Integrated Skills (1-5) An EAP component linked to a regularly offered college-level course; recommended for fered college-level course; recommended for nonnative speaking students enrolled in any college-level course.
+AESL 087 Integrated Skills (1-5)

+An EAP component linked to a regularly offered college-level course; recommended for nonnative speaking students enrolled in any college-level course.

-AESL 097 Grammar/Composition I (5)
+AESL 097 Grammar/Composition (5)

 For matriculated students whose first language is not English, this course focuses on sentence structure and the composing process at the advanced ESL level, and includes the study of basic research, analysis, and critical thinking techniques.
 Prerequisite: appropriate MICHIGAN score or equivalent.